Verdi joins Napoli on five-year deal

-Napoli have confirmed the signing of Italy international Simone Verdi from Bologna.

-The 25-year-old has agreed terms on a five-year deal to join up with new coach Carlo Ancelotti, who was appointed in place of Maurizio Sarri last month.
+The 25 -year-old has agreed terms on a five-year deal to join up with new manager Carlo Ancelotti, who was appointed in place of Maurizio Sarri last month.

 Verdi came through Milan's youth system but made just two appearances for the club before moving on to Torino.

-Verdi has won four caps for his country, the last of them coming in the friendly draw with Netherlands on June 6.
+Verdi has won four caps for his country, the last of them coming in the friendly draw with Netherlands.